nchow18/acentury/plugins/rainlab/pages/docs/documentation.md

             type: staticpagepicker

 The field's assigned value will be the static page's file name, which can be used to link to the page as described above.

-If you need to select from a list of static menus in your own backend forms, you can use the `staticmenupicker` widget:

-    fields:
-        field_name:
-            label: Static Menu
-            type: staticmenupicker

-The field's assigned value will be the static menu's code, which can be used to link to the menu as described above.

 ### Placeholders